lolovespi/lora-vaughn/src/content/blog/post1.md

 Dr Patterson pushed me.
 And I know he did the same to others.

 He believed I could do far more than I thought I could.
 Like when I wanted to finish my art minor, but the class I needed conflicted with his database course.
 I was ready to drop it.
+He looked at me and said,
+>Take it.
+You’ll be fine.

-He looked at me and said, “Take it.
-You’ll be fine.”
-And he said it like it was obvious.
-I believed him, so I did it.
+He said it like it was obvious.
+I believed him; so I did it.
 It wasn’t until later that I realized he’d signed me up to learn a brand-new programming language — and the complexities of SQL — in one semester while only attending 1 of 3 classes each week.
 If he’d told me that part up front, I probably would’ve run.

 He never discouraged ambition.
 When I pitched the idea for my senior interim project, a probably ill-advised, overly ambitious security initiative on the student network, he didn’t bat an eye.
 He believed it was a worthy project and that we could make it work.
 And we did.
 I learned more in those long hours in his office that January than I did in some entire courses.
 I will always treasure that time.
 Dr. Patterson wasn’t just a professor.
 He was an experience.
 A rite of passage for comp sci majors.
 A man who could strike fear in your heart with the phrase: “sideboard.”